Family Law Attorneys Utah | Fighting For You During And After Your Divorce

 - Affording the child legal status and protection

 Adoption is a major life change that will require permission from living biological parents or the revoking of parental rights of an unfit one.
-It’s important to explore the full breadth of the legal and life ramifications of adoption with any experienced attorney.
+It’s important to explore the full breadth of the legal and life ramifications of adoption with an experienced attorney.

 Anytime a judge makes a ruling and issues an order, both parties are expected to follow it.
 When people don’t, you can be held in contempt and there can be serious consequences.
 In family law, for example, a custodial parent who withholds visitation can be cited.
 This can open the door for a non-custodial parent to ask for a change of placement.
 It’s imperative that you follow the court’s ruling.

 Unlike divorce, an annulment means a marriage never legally existed.
 There are a very limited set of circumstances that meet this standard.
-These include being under age, blood relatives and bigamy.
+These include being underage, blood relatives and bigamy.
 However, the court could issue judgments for alimony, child support, and other post-marriage items when a marriage is annulled.

 These marriage-related agreements outline how assets and wealth would be distributed in the event of divorce or death.
 Because they may deal with a spousal dispute or family estate, it is wise to have them crafted by an attorney before or during a marriage.

 A court may vacate a parent’s rights to make decisions for a child under some extraordinary circumstances.
-These include things such as abuse, neglect, criminal behavior, mental illness and drug addiction.
+These include things such as abuse, neglect, criminal behavior, mental illness, and drug addiction.
 Court’s make this uncommon move when it is in the child’s best interest.

 A legal guardian is someone who the court appoints to care for the needs of another, usually a minor.
 This often happens when a child’s parents pass away or are unable to care for the minor.
 Any adult can request guardianship and the court will undergo a process of consideration based on fitness and the child’s best interests.
 The arrangement generally continues until the child reaches 18 years old or is no longer necessary.

 The harm of children is unacceptable to our community.
 Things such as physical injuries, mental anguish, molestation or neglect need to be reported promptly.
-In family law cases, child abuse can result in the change of child placement and termination of parental rights.
+In family law cases, child abuse can result in the change in child placement and termination of parental rights.
 Failure or the false reporting of child abuse may be considered a criminal act.

 Strictly speaking, you are not required to have a lawyer represent you in your divorce.
 In fact, you have every right to represent yourself in your divorce and you can even purchase free forms over the Internet or use the tear-out forms in the back of a do-it-yourself book.
 Taking this course of action is not, however, at all advisable.
 Even cases that appear to be relatively straightforward and in which both spouses are willing to work together to achieve an amicable resolution can benefit from working with a divorce attorney.